This page contains affiliate links. Please read our disclosure for more info.

 Other Options in Cable Bay

-There are lots of great Airbnbs in Nelson that will give you more space and the option to cook.
+There are lots of great holiday rentals in Nelson that will give you more space and the option to cook.

 I recommend this well-designed light and sunny studio with views run by our friend’s mum.
 It’s located in beautiful gardens in a quiet part of town near the Maitai River.